 I’m kind of surprised this wasn’t the very first recipe I ever posted to the blog.
 (Though my first post was not surprisingly still in the carb family).

-This baked ziti used to be my signature dish.
-Whenever I would invite people over for dinner, this was my go-to recipe.
+This baked ziti recipe used to be my signature dish.
+Whenever I would invite people over for dinner, this was my go-to casserole.
 The recipe comes from my grandma (though she wants me to clarify it came from my grandpa’s side of the family in NY) and is so simple and fool-proof, I never saw a need to make anything else.

 Even after I started to branch out more and started this blog, I have still made this recipe a few times and it never fails to disappoint.
 (Now I’ve just upped my game with homemade marinara sauce, homemade bread, and homemade veggie sides.)